 Helpful Hints to Faculty on Making Purchases - General

-2. If you are making a specific purchase that originates with the Dean’s office (such as with start-up funding), then see Arlene Camporeale.
-She’s in Dickson Hall 401 and can be contacted at email@example.com.
+2. If you are making a specific purchase that originates with the Dean’s office, such as with start-up funding, see Joanne Caruso.
+She’s in Dickson Hall 401 and can be contacted at firstname.lastname@example.org.
 She’ll discuss with you what you plan to purchase and how best to go about setting up the ordering.
 Some things will be done through a purchase order, others via a purchase card.

-Please remember:a) Ms. Camporeale is not your purchasing agent.
+a) Ms. Caruso is not your purchasing agent.
 Her role is to help guide you on what you need to do to set up the order and then to complete the payment portion of your order.
-You’ll need to do the grunt work of identifying specific vendors and item details.
+You’ll need to do the work of identifying specific vendors and item details.